tangshuang/tyshemo/docs/schema.md

     // optional, function, format this property value when set
     setter: (value) => value,

-    // optional, function or boolean or string, use schema.required(field) to check, will be invoked by validate
+    // optional, function or boolean or string, if `required` is true, when you invoke `validate` and the value is empty, an error will be in the errors list
-    required: () => Boolean,
+    required: Boolean,
-    // optional, function or boolean or string, use schema.readonly(field) to check, will disable set
+    // optional, function or boolean or string, if `readonly` is true, you will not be able to change value by using `set` (however `assign` works)
-    readonly: () => Boolean,
+    readonly: Boolean,
-    // optional, function or boolean or string, use schema.disabled(field) to check, will disable set/validate, and be dropped when formulate
+    // optional, function or boolean or string, if `disabled` is true, you will not be able to change value by using `set` (however `assign` works), when you invoke `validate`, the validators will be ignored, and when you invoke `export`, the `drop` option will be set to be `true` automaticly
-    disabled: () => Boolean,
+    disabled: Boolean,
-    // optional, function or boolean, use schema.hidden(field) to check whether the field should be hidden
-    hidden: () => Boolean,

     // the difference between `disabled`, `readonly` and `hidden`:
     // readonly means the property can only be read/validate/formulate, but could not be changed.